 With it's small size and mild texture, spot fish can be cooked in a variety of ways.
 This small panfish is found primarily in the Chesapeake Bay and along the Mid-Atlantic coast.
-Because of their size, spot fish are typically prepare whole, which often means you'll need to scale and gut the spot fish first regardless of how you'll end up cooking them.
+Because of their size, spot fish are typically prepared whole, which often means you'll need to scale and gut the spot fish first regardless of how you end up cooking it.
 Once they're cleaned, you can pan-fry, grill or roast this simple fish, adding seasonings and garnish to your taste.

 Combine cornmeal with salt, pepper and any additional seasoning you prefer in a shallow bowl.

-Fill a large skillet with 1/2 to 1 inches of vegetable or canola oil and heat to medium-high.
+Fill a large skillet with 1/2 to 1 inch of vegetable or canola oil and heat to medium-high.

-Dredge each spot fish through the cornmeal, turning them over to coat both sides well.
+Dredge each spot fish through the cornmeal, turning over to coat both sides well.

 Prepare your grill by filling the bottom with charcoal, if you are using a charcoal grill, and brushing the grill grate lightly with oil.
 Bring the grill to a medium-high heat.